 We are brought into the life of a slave turned freedman in a first-rate fashion.
 His struggles, hopes, and fears are eloquently portrayed.
 The incidents of racism and discrimination Calabar experiences at the hands of white and black are far more than entertainment.
 They are a reminder of how inhumane one person can be to another even to this day.

-I award 4.6 stars to The Freedman: Tales From a Revolution - North-Carolina, the score would have been higher except for the handful of spelling errors I found.
+I award 4.6 stars to The Freedman: Tales From a Revolution - North-Carolina.

 You can buy this book: